-Any municipality in Pennsylvania may establish an environmental advisory council (EAC) to tap the skills and volunteer energy of its citizens.
+Any Pennsylvania township, borough, city, or town may establish an environmental advisory council (EAC) to tap the skills and volunteer energy of its citizens.
 Consisting of three to seven members appointed by the local government, the tasks undertaken by an EAC are determined by the particular needs of the municipality.
 An EAC may research issues and advise local government officials to help inform decision-making regarding the environment.
 It may also undertake an array of on-the-ground conservation projects, planning of new conservation initiatives, and environmental education efforts.

 The formation of an EAC is an option available to municipalities; state law does not require it.
 It is up to those people interested in seeing one established, whether they be municipal officials or residents, to propose establishment to members of the municipality’s governing body.
 If a municipality’s governing body chooses to create an EAC, it must do so by passing an ordinance.
 The governing bodies of neighboring municipalities may choose to form regional, multi-municipal EACs.